System of Beliefs

 Preferences are the easiest to change.

 It’s worth noting that all of the above – Values, Beliefs, and Preferences – are constructed from the conclusions we make about life.
-Therefore, our SOB is based on personal opinions, not facts.
-Yes, we could have used facts to form our opinions, but opinions are formed for a variety of reasons with facts and evidence as being only a small part of the equation.
+Therefore, our SOB is based on personal opinions, not necessarily facts.
+Yes, we could have used facts to form our opinions, but opinions are formed for a variety of reasons with facts and experiential evidence as being only a small part of the equation.
 It also depends on what a person’s preferences are for believing something.
 While some people place great value on facts and evidence, others place a greater value on feelings or what they want to believe regardless of the facts and evidence.
+For example, there are some individuals who have a belief that it is wrong to go against what their family of origin believes, so no amount of facts or evidence will change their opinion.

 Values, Beliefs, and Preferences aren’t hardwired into our DNA.
 They are opinions based on the conclusions we make about life as we experience it.
 Certainly, the environment we grew up in plays a major role in the experiences we have and the conclusions we draw.
 Nevertheless, our entire SOB is made up of personal opinions.
 These “opinions” influence how we behave.

-Now that we have this foundation, we’ll next talk about beliefs and anxiety disorder - and how beliefs drive anxious behavior.
+Now that we have this foundation, next we talk about beliefs and anxiety disorder - and how beliefs drive anxious behavior.

 Recovery Support members can read Chapter 5 for more in-depth information about our System of Beliefs and how they influence behavior.

 The combination of good self-help information and working with an experienced anxiety disorder therapist is the most effective way to address anxiety disorder and its many symptoms.
 Until the core causes of anxiety are addressed - the underlying factors that motivate apprehensive behavior - a struggle with anxiety disorder can return again and again.
 Identifying and successfully addressing anxiety's underlying factors is the best way to overcome problematic anxiety.